 Expenses for accident and health activities must be allocated between cost containment expenses, Column 2 or all other, Column 3.
 For guidance on cost containment expenses, refer to SSAP No. 55—Unpaid Claims, Losses and Loss Adjustment Expenses.

-Whenever personnel or facilities are used in common by two or more companies, or whenever the personnel or facilities of one company are used in the activities of two or more companies, each reporting entity shall assign its share of the expense to the same expense classification as if it had incurred the entire expense.
+Whenever personnel or facilities are used in common by two or more companies, or whenever the personnel or facilities of one reporting entity are used in the activities of two or more companies, each reporting entity shall assign its share of the expense to the same expense classification as if it had incurred the entire expense.
 This latter requirement shall not apply to activities such as administration of jointly underwritten group contracts and joint mortality and morbidity studies.

-A company that pays any affiliated entity (including a managing general agent) for the management, administration, or service of all or part of its business or operations shall allocate these costs to the appropriate expense classification item (salaries, rent, postage, etc.) as if these costs had been borne directly by the company.
+A reporting entity that pays any affiliated entity (including a managing general agent) for the management, administration, or service of all or part of its business or operations shall allocate these costs to the appropriate expense classification item (salaries, rent, postage, etc.) as if these costs had been borne directly by the reporting entity.
 Management, administration, or similar fees should not be reported as a one-line expense.
-The company may estimate these expense allocations based on a formula or other reasonable basis.
+The reporting entity may estimate these expense allocations based on a formula or other reasonable basis.

-A company that pays any non-affiliated entity (including a managing general agent) for the management, administration, or service of all or part of its business or operations shall allocate these costs to the appropriate expense classification items as follows:
+A reporting entity that pays any non-affiliated entity (including a managing general agent) for the management, administration, or service of all or part of its business or operations shall allocate these costs to the appropriate expense classification items as follows:

 a.
 Payments for claims handling or adjustment services shall be reported as Expense of Investigation and Settlement of Contract Claims, Line 4.5 and allocated to Life, Accident and Health, and/or All Other Lines of Business as appropriate (Columns 1, 2, 3 and/or 4) in Exhibit 2, General Expenses.
-If the total of such expenses incurred equals or exceeds 10 percent of the total General Expenses Incurred (Line 10), the company shall allocate these costs to the appropriate expense classification item as if these costs had been borne directly by the company.
+If the total of such expenses incurred equals or exceeds 10 percent of the total General Expenses Incurred (Line 10), the reporting entity shall allocate these costs to the appropriate expense classification item as if these costs had been borne directly by the reporting entity.

 b.
-Payments for services other than claims handling or adjustment services shall be allocated to the appropriate expense classifications as if these costs had been borne directly by the company, if the total of such fees paid to the non-affiliate(s) equals or exceeds 10 percent of the total General Expenses Incurred (Line 10).
+Payments for services other than claims handling or adjustment services shall be allocated to the appropriate expense classifications as if these costs had been borne directly by the reporting entity, if the total of such fees paid to the non-affiliate(s) equals or exceeds 10 percent of the total General Expenses Incurred (Line 10).
 If the total is less than 10 percent, the payments may be reported on Line 7.1.

 The total management and service fees incurred attributable to affiliates and non-affiliates shall be reported in the footnote to Exhibit 2, General Expenses in the annual statement blank, and the method(s) used for allocation shall be disclosed in the Notes to Financial Statements.
-The company shall use the same method(s) on a consistent basis.
+The reporting entity shall use the same method(s) on a consistent basis.
 Refer to SSAP No. 70—Allocation of Expenses for accounting guidance.

 Column 6 – Fraternal